Category intelligence brief

 ANYmal X

 ANYbotics' Ex-certified autonomous quadruped for hazardous industrial inspection zones.
-ANYmal X is designed for oil, gas, and chemical facilities with…
+ANYmal X is presented by ANYbotics as a ready-to-use inspection platform for oil, gas, and chemical facilities, combining legged mobility, autonomous inspections, and a pan-tilt sensor payload for visual, thermal, and acoustic monitoring.

 Spot by Boston Dynamics — Commercial robot